-For most people, there aren’t any major concerns when it comes to such inadequacies with the human-machine, but in other instances, focused intervention is required.
+For most people, there aren’t any major concerns regarding such inadequacies with the human machine, but focused intervention is required in other instances.

-So which cases would corrective exercise really need to take center stage?
+So which cases would corrective exercise need to take center stage?

-Training kids, especially in their prepubescent and high growth phases, is an area where corrective exercise can be really beneficial.
+Training kids, especially in prepubescent and high-growth phases, is where corrective exercise can benefit.

 That’s because applying corrective principles in this way assists in the optimal development of the human body.